kevmo314/go-usb/README.md

 ## Requirements

-- Linux operating system (uses usbfs)
+- Linux or macOS operating system
-- Go 1.18 or higher
+- Go 1.21 or higher
-- Appropriate permissions to access USB devices (typically requires root or udev rules)
+- Appropriate permissions to access USB devices:
+  - Linux: Typically requires root or udev rules
+  - macOS: May require entitlements or running with elevated privileges

 ## Quick Start